Factbox: Anti-satellite weapons: rare, high-tech, and risky to test

 The Soviet Union performed similar tests around the same time.
 In the 1960s and early 1970s, it tested a weapon that could be launched in orbit, approach enemy satellites and destroy them with an explosive charge, according to the Union of Concerned Scientists, a non-profit research and advocacy organization.

-In 1985, the United States tested the AGM-135, launched from an F-15 fighter jet, destroying an American satellite called Solwind P78-1.
+In 1985, the United States tested the ASM-135, launched from an F-15 fighter jet, destroying an American satellite called Solwind P78-1.

 There were no tests for more than 20 years.